-The Land Trust of North Alabama has achieved land trust accreditation from the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.
+Land Trust of North Alabama has achieved accreditation from the Land Trust Accreditation Commission, an independent program of the Land Trust Alliance.
 “The Land Trust of North Alabama’s accredited status demonstrates our commitment to permanent land conservation that benefits the entire community,” said Executive Director Marie Bostick.

 Each accredited land trust submitted extensive documentation and underwent a rigorous review.
 “Through accreditation land trusts conduct important planning and make their operations more efficient and strategic,” said Commission Executive Director Tammara Van Ryn.
 “Accreditation provides the public with an assurance that, at the time of accreditation, land trusts meet high standards for quality and that the results of their conservation work are permanent.”

-Land Trust of North Alabama has received the GuideStar Exchange Silver level, demonstrating our deep commitment to nonprofit transparency and accountability.
-GuideStar provides information about nonprofits in an online database to promote transparency and reliability.
+Land Trust of North Alabama has received the GuideStar Silver Seal of Transparency, demonstrating our deep commitment to nonprofit transparency and accountability.
+GuideStar provides information about nonprofits in an online database.
 This service helps verify that nonprofit organizations are established and responsible stewards of donor funds.
-The GuideStar Exchange report on the Land Trust of North Alabama is available to any interested individual who registers at GuideStar.org.
+The GuideStar report on the Land Trust of North Alabama is available to any interested individual who registers at GuideStar.org.
 The trust of our supporters is invaluable.